Q2 Image Magic

 In this Quest, you will learn how to edit digital images.
 By doing this, you can create original works as a means of personal expression to include in presentations and projects.
 You will learn how to do this using an online digital photo editor that allows you to do many things, including resize, crop, and add special effects to digital images.

-Crop: removing part of the picture of an image
+Crop: To crop is removing part of the picture of an image.

-Avatar: an icon or figure representing a particular person in computer games, Internet forums, etc.
+Avatar: An Avatar is an icon or figure representing a particular person in computer games, Internet forums, etc.

-Your teacher may choose PicMonkey, Fotoflexer, or another image editing software for the next few Quests.
+Your teacher may choose iPiccy, Fotoflexer, PicMonkey, or another image editing software for the next few Quests.
 If your teacher wants you to use a different image editor, he/she will need to modify directions as needed for you.

 2. Image sizes vary in web publishing depending on the use of the image.
-For example, different sizes are required for banners, profile pictures, logos, etc. Check out this guide to cropping and placing images on the web to give you some ideas about sizes that are suited to publishing images on the web.
+For example, different sizes are required for banners, profile pictures, logos, etc. Check out this guide to crop and place images on the web to give you some ideas about sizes that are suited to publishing images on the web.

-- Using the image you selected in Quest 1 or another suitable, copyright-free image (perhaps from Pixabay.com ), upload the image to PicMonkey or Fotoflexer.
+- Using the image you selected in Quest 1 or another suitable, copyright-free image (perhaps from Photos for Class), upload the image to PicMonkey, iPiccy or FotoFlexer.
 Make at least three enhancements to it and include a caption.
-Take an "after" screenshot.
+Take an after screenshot.